 - Heart - Fanatic

-Pacific northwest rockers led by the Wilson sisters, produced some of the most thrilling anthems of the 1970s & '80s.
+Pacific Northwest rockers led by Ann and Nancy Wilson, who produced some of the most thrilling rock anthems of the 1970s and '80s.

 Sisters Ann and Nancy Wilson are the creative spark behind Heart, a hard rock group who initially found success in the mid-'70s only to reach greater heights after engineering a major comeback a decade later.
 The daughters of a Marine Corps captain, Ann (born June 19, 1950) and Nancy (born March 16, 1954) grew up in both Southern California and Taiwan before the Wilson family settled in Seattle, Washington.